top of page

 Starch

 A more complex form of carbohydrate is starch.
-Starches like bread,
+Starches like bread, rice, pasta, and potatoes, are really just long strings of glucose molecules.

 The majority of starch, however, approximately 80%, is composed of highly-branched chains of glucose known as amylopectin, as seen in the structure below.